 -

-UP-specific polity — UP Vidhan Sabha, Allahabad High Court (largest in India).
+UP-specific — UP Vidhan Sabha strength, Allahabad High Court (largest High Court in India)

 Economics (4–5 Questions)